Loop3D/noddy_qt/README.md

 - `noddylic.c` is excluded from the build -- it's a separate standalone license-file-generator utility with its own `main()`, not part of the `noddy` binary.
-- There is no header-dependency tracking in `Makefile.qt`.
-If you edit a shared header (e.g. `nodStruc.h`, `qt_compat/xvt_types.h`) and a stale object file doesn't get rebuilt, `touch` the affected `.c`/`.cpp` files (or `make -f Makefile.qt clean` first) before rebuilding.
+- There is no header-dependency tracking in `Makefile`.
+If you edit a shared header (e.g. `nodStruc.h`, `qt_compat/xvt_types.h`) and a stale object file doesn't get rebuilt, `touch` the affected `.c`/`.cpp` files (or `make clean` first) before rebuilding.

-Note: the repository also contains a `MAKEFILE` (no extension) -- this is the **original 1994 XVT-Design-generated makefile**, targeting a SunOS/XVT/XOL toolchain that no longer exists, and its object-file list references source files that have since been reorganised or removed.
-It is kept for historical reference only; use `Makefile.qt` for an actual build.
+Note: this `Makefile` was originally `Makefile.qt`, renamed once it became the only build path worth using so plain `make` (no `-f`) works out of the box.
+The repository used to also contain a `MAKEFILE` (no extension) -- the **original 1994 XVT-Design-generated makefile**, targeting a SunOS/XVT/XOL toolchain that no longer exists, with an object-file list referencing source files long since reorganised or removed.
+It has been removed; this `Makefile` is the only build path now.

 ## Project layout